I have always wanted to explore the Maritime Provinces of Eastern Canada.

 The last few days of our trip were spent cruising around Nova Scotia again.
 Peggy’s Cove, Lunenburg and other lesser known places.
 We didn’t get everywhere we wanted to go but we did get a great taste of what the province has to offer.
 Peggy’s Cove was a highlight and we even went back a second day.
 Partly because it was such a great place, and also because we saw a cute little house for sale 🙂 .
 One can always dream.
 There are so many hidden corners in this amazing little village.
 So many people go there it seems to see the lighthouse, but I was way more fascinated with the village and the cove and the local residents.
 I even got in the water and did some over under images of the bay.

 Lunenburg really had a lot to offer, as well as some nearby small villages.
 One in particular called Blue Rocks really held our attention.
 Not as many people there but the small fish dock with quaint little buildings was so iconic and perfect for some large panoramic images.

 Every cove and headland held something of value to explore, and two weeks we spent here was not nearly enough.
 After a couple of nights in Halifax we left for home, planning our next trip back even as we flew back to the West Coast.

-To see these and more high resolution forest images go to image gallery HERE.
+To see these and many more super high resolution panoramic images of Nova Scotia and PEI go to the image gallery located HERE.